Protagonists | Hallownest (Groups, Assorted NPCs, Historic Characters, Bosses) | Pharloom | Expanded Universe

 Tropes regarding her can be found here under The Grey Mourner's entry.

-The Great Knight whom Sheo considered as "fierce".
+The Great Knight whom Sheo considered "fierce".
 She was the guardian of the White Lady in the Queen's Gardens.

 - Action Girl: One of the female Great Knights.